DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Proposed Method

 \subsection{Customized Data Processing}

 In the early training stages, we observed that providing excessively detailed audio features caused the model to become overly reliant on these given representations, thereby limiting its ability to independently learn and generate new audio characteristics.
-To mitigate this, augmentation strategies are implemented to enhance the generalisation ability beyond provided references and improve robustness.
-Firstly, we randomly mask the contents of the customised audio event for the target audio.
-Secondly, we randomly remove the customised content during training.
+To mitigate this, augmentation strategies are implemented to enhance the generalisation ability beyond the provided references.
+First, we randomly mask the contents of the customised audio event for the target audio.
+Second, we randomly remove the customised content during training.
 We train the DreamAudio model with a $10\%$ content masking and a $40\%$ content dropping rate.
-Experiments of the effectiveness of these masking and dropping metrics are introduced in Section~\ref{masking_dropping_exp}.
+These augmentation strategies, i.e. masking and dropping, are applied to both reference audio and reference text to improve the model's robustness.
+Experiments on the effectiveness of these masking and dropping methods are given in Section~\ref{masking_dropping_exp}.